JavaScript is required

 Talking with your child

 Regularly talking and interacting with your child extends their language and listening skills and helps grow their confidence with language.
-You may be their only source of language so the more you speak and engage with them, the faster they will learn new vocabulary and speak with greater fluency.
+You are their primary source of language, so the more you speak and engage with them, the faster they will learn new vocabulary and speak with greater fluency.

 Include your child when discussing everyday activities such as grocery shopping, gardening, cooking dinner, collecting mail from the mailbox, doing housework, and travelling in the car or bus.